Code Editing Improvements in WordPress 4.9

 Conclusion

 The work on the new media widgets in core was conducted in the Core Media Widgets plugin and on its corresponding wp-core-media-widgets GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ repo.
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ repo.
 Many of the decisions that were made in the architecture of the feature can be found there in the GitHub issues and pull requests.

 Keep in mind that the media widgets will likely undergo many more changes with the incorporation of the Gutenberg editor, and that widgets themselves will likely see many changes to align with Gutenberg’s editor blocks which are now being prototyped.
 Essentially if you can insert a given type of blockBlock Block is the abstract term used to describe units of markup that, composed together, form the content or layout of a webpage using the WordPress editor.
 The idea combines concepts of what in the past may have achieved with shortcodes, custom HTML, and embed discovery into a single consistent API and user experience. into the editor, there should also be a widget available for representing the same content.